getsentry/snuba/docs/source/language/snql.rst

 ``MATCH (<entity> [SAMPLE n])``

 This is equivalent to all of our current queries.
-This is querying data from a single entity (Errors, Transactions etc.) It is possible to add an optional sample to the query by adding it with the entity.
+This is querying data from a single entity (Events, Transactions etc.) It is possible to add an optional sample to the query by adding it with the entity.

 Example ``MATCH (events)``.